madisonoallen1994/smart-plant-moisture-monitor/docs/contracts.md

 ## Payload Format

-The payload sent by the probe will include the following fields:
+The payload sent from the hub to the backend will include the following fields:

 - **`probeId`** (string): Unique identifier for the probe.
 - **`timestamp`** (ISO string): The time the reading was generated.
 For v0, this can be hub-generated.